 For getting a more leveled & durable concrete surface, a surface vibrator is used to compact the concrete.

-These are an excellent choice for compaction of shallow elements & should not be applied when the depth of concrete to be vibrated is greater than 250 mm.
+These are an excellent choice for the compaction of shallow elements & should not be applied when the depth of concrete to be vibrated is greater than 250 mm.

 D) Vibrating Table

-It can 100% discharge the air within the concrete & fasten cement and other material like sand, stone particle mix; this will provide a greater hardness of the final products, which is ideal.
+It can 100% discharge the air within the concrete & fasten cement and other material like sand, and stone particle mix; this will provide a greater hardness of the final products, which is ideal.